dddrrreee/cs140e-23win/donate.md

 You would think Stanford would pay for food and equipment, but they do not.
-Every lab instructor I've talked to has their own stories about doing the moral equivalant of bake sales to buy art supplies.
+Every lab instructor I've talked to has their own stories about doing the moral equivalent of bake sales to buy art supplies.

-In any case, the students have to get fed, so please donate if you find the material useful.
+In any case, the students have to get fed and equip'd, so please donate if you find the material useful.